DELROSARIO-KristanneGerardR/ECE2112-PA2/README.md

 squared_values = np.arange(1, 101) ** 2
 ```

-Step 3: This step is not important, we can print out the array to verify if the output is correct.
+<p align="justify">Step 3: This step is not important, we can print out the array to verify if the output is correct.</p>

 ```py
 squared_values
 array([    1,     4,     9,    16,    25,    36,    49,    64,    81,